Henry W. Keyes: Early life

-Politics
+Career

+Keyes was a farmer and cattle breeder, and initiated raising of the Holstein-Friesian breed in the United States.
+He was also a founder of the Woodsville National Bank, and served as its president.

 Keyes served in the New Hampshire House of Representatives from 1891 to 1895.
 He served in the New Hampshire State Senate from 1903 to 1905.
-He was treasurer of the State license commission from 1903 to 1915, and chairman of the State excise commission from 1915 to 1917. from 1915 to 1917 he served again in the state House of Representatives.
+He was treasurer of the State license commission from 1903 to 1915, and chairman of the State excise commission from 1915 to 1917.
+From 1915 to 1917 he served again in the state House of Representatives.

-In 1916 he was elected Governor of New Hampshire, and he served one term, 1917 to 1919.
+In 1916, he was elected Governor of New Hampshire, and he served one term, 1917 to 1919.

 Keyes ran successfully for the United States Senate in 1918.
 He was reelected in 1924 and 1930 and served from March 4, 1919, to January 3, 1937.
 He did not seek another term in the 1936 election.
 As a senator, he was noted for not speaking on the floor, even nodding or shaking his head to vote "aye" or "nay."
-The one exception was his motion to adjourn during a long winded speech by Senate Finance Committee Chairman Pat Harrison.
+The one exception was his motion to adjourn during a long-winded speech by Senate Finance Committee Chairman Pat Harrison.

 During his Senate career, Keyes served as chairman of: the Committee on Expenditures in the Post Office Department (Sixty-sixth Congress); Committee to Audit and Control the Contingent Expenses (Sixty-eighth and Sixty-ninth Congresses); and Committee on Public Buildings and Grounds (Seventieth through Seventy-second Congresses).

-Personal
+Personal life

-In 1904, Keyes married Frances Parkinson Wheeler, who as Frances Parkinson Keyes became a prolific author.
+In 1904, Keyes married Frances Parkinson Wheeler, who, as Frances Parkinson Keyes, became a prolific author.
 He was forty, she was eighteen.
 They had three sons together—Henry Wilder Keyes, Jr., John Parkinson Keyes, and Francis Keyes.

 Keyes died on June 19, 1938, in North Haverhill, New Hampshire, and is buried at the Oxbow Cemetery in Newbury, Vermont.